Time off for dependants (compassionate leave)

 Problems not involving a dependant

 You don't have the right to time off for every problem.
 A burst boiler at home or problems with your dog don't count, as neither involves a dependant.
-Time off to care for people who don't count as a dependant, like accompanying a friend to hospital for example aren't covered.
+Time off to care for people who don't count as a dependant, like going with a friend to hospital for example aren't covered.
 Your employer can still choose to allow you time off if they wish, or you could take the time out of some of your paid holiday.
 If it happens regularly, it may be more useful to consider using a flexible working arrangement.

 When you know about something in advance